ar6841/MAV-state-estimation-using-extended-Kalman-filter/README.md

 # Localization of a micro aerial vehicle
-This script is an application of the EKF to estimate the state of a tiny drone.
+This script is an application of the EKF to estimate the state of a tiny drone using its onboard IMU sensor data and Vicon data.

 The state of the MAV includes [position, velocity, orientation, gyroscope sensor bias, accelerometer sensor bias]